 Hiking and Yoga in Madeira

-Trek lush island trails, cool off in natural coastal pools, and stretch into daily yoga sessions amid serene, subtropical beauty
+Trek lush island trails, cool off in natural coves, and stretch into daily yoga sessions amid serene, subtropical beauty

 What's Included?